forcedotcom/devops-center-extension-examples/docs/examples/PromoteOptions.md

 # Defaulting Promote Options

-**Use Case**: As a developer, I would like to always deploy all metadata that is in out VCS when I promote into the first stage of the pipeline.
+**Use Case**: As a developer, I would like to always deploy all metadata that is in our VCS when I promote into the first stage of the pipeline.
 **Use Case**: As a release manager, I would like a consistant naming convention to our change bundles.
-**Use Case**: As a release manager, I would like to require all deployments into our production org our check deploys and that all tests are run as part of the deployment.
+**Use Case**: As a release manager, I would like to require all deployments into our production org are check deploys and that all tests are run as part of the deployment.
 **Use Case**: As a quality manager, I would like to assign certain tests to be run on certain pipeline stages.

 ## Overview